Laboratorio-de-Pedometria/pedometrics-package/README.md

 # pedometrics - Pedometric Tools and Techniques

-This package contains functions to employ many tools and techniques used in the field of [pedometrics](http://en.wikipedia.org/wiki/Pedometrics).
+This R-package contains functions to employ many tools and techniques used in the field of [pedometrics](http://en.wikipedia.org/wiki/Pedometrics).
 These functions were developed to fulfil the demands created by the PhD research project (2012-2016) entitled Contribution to the Construction of